Ovarian Tumor Types

 Epithelial tumors

 Most ovarian tumors are epithelial tumors.
 They develop in epithelial cells, which form the outermost layer of ovarian tissue.
-There are three different types of epithelial tumors.
+There are three different types of ovarian epithelial tumors:

 The majority of epithelial tumors are benign.
 This means they are not cancerous and will not spread.
-Surgical removal of benign epithelial tumors is straightforward, and patients don’t need further treatment.
+Benign epithelial tumors are generally straightforward to remove surgically, and patients don’t need further treatment.

 Tumors of low malignant potential

 Some epithelial tumors grow slowly.
-While tumors of low malignant potential are not benign and have the ability to become cancerous, they are also unlikely to invade the surrounding tissue outside the ovary.
-Like benign tumors, these tumors can be removed through surgery.
+While they are not benign, and have the ability to become cancerous, they are also unlikely to spread to the rest of the ovary or beyond it into the surrounding tissue.
+Physicians classify these tumors as “tumors of low malignant potential,” meaning it is the kind of cancer that tends to not become worse or widespread.
+Like benign tumors, they can be removed through surgery.

-Malignant epithelial tumors are less common than benign epithelial tumors, but they account for 85 to 95 percent of ovarian cancers.
-They grow more rapidly and have a high potential to metastasize to other areas of the body.
+Even though malignant epithelial tumors are less common than benign epithelial tumors, they are most often the cause of ovarian cancer, making up 85 to 95 percent of cases in women.
+They grow more rapidly than other epithelial tumors and have the potential to metastasize to other areas of the body.

-Patients with malignant epithelial tumors are treated with surgery as well as chemotherapy and rarely with radiation to control the spread of the cancer.
+Patients with malignant epithelial tumors are treated with surgery as well as chemotherapy.

 Germ cell tumors

-Germ cell tumors occur in the egg cells inside the ovaries.
-They are rare, making up only 2 percent of ovarian cancers.
-Patients with germ cell tumors often respond well to treatment, which usually involves removal of the affected ovary.
+Germ cell tumors develop in the early cells that become eggs within the ovary.
+They can be either benign or malignant.
+Malignant germ cell tumors are rare, making up only 2 percent of ovarian cancers.
+Treatment for malignant ovarian germ cell tumors often includes surgery and chemotherapy.

 Ovarian stromal tumors